JosimarCamargo/ticketfy/README.md

 Building base image, this is usually done by docker hub, when there are changes on branch master.

-`docker build -t josimarcamargo/ticketfy:base . -f DockerfileBase --no-cache`
+`docker build -t josimarcamargo/ticketfy:base . -f docker/DockerfileBase --no-cache`

 Building gem_cache image, this is usually done by docker hub, when there are changes on branch master

-`docker build -t josimarcamargo/ticketfy:gem_cache . -f DockerfileGemCache --no-cache`
+`docker build -t josimarcamargo/ticketfy:gem_cache . -f docker/DockerfileGemCache --no-cache`

 Building production localmente, this is usually done by CI when there is changes on branch release/beta

-`docker build  --build-arg RAILS_MASTER_KEY=$RAILS_MASTER_KEY --build-arg RAILS_ENV=production -t josimarcamargo/ticketfy:beta . -f Dockerfile --no-cache`
+`docker build  --build-arg RAILS_MASTER_KEY=$RAILS_MASTER_KEY --build-arg RAILS_ENV=production -t josimarcamargo/ticketfy:beta . -f docker/Dockerfile --no-cache`

 Building release image, this is usually done by CI, this image used only by heroku to run deploy tasks like: rake db:migrate and etc

-`docker build  --build-arg RAILS_MASTER_KEY=$RAILS_MASTER_KEY --build-arg RAILS_ENV=production -t registry.heroku.com/ticketfy-beta/release . -f DockerfileReleaseHeroku --no-cache`
+`docker build  --build-arg RAILS_MASTER_KEY=$RAILS_MASTER_KEY --build-arg RAILS_ENV=production -t registry.heroku.com/ticketfy-beta/release . -f docker/DockerfileReleaseHeroku --no-cache`

 Setting heroku tag: web